-- 1. Maintain 2.0 grade point average (required by Catawba College to graduate) - 2.
-Satisfactory completion of competencies and profiencies through the lab sections of the athletic training classes and clinical classes - 3.
-Satisfactory evaluations of performance in the practical setting by ACI's and/or off-campus rotation ACI's at regular end of the semester intervals and/or regular season end - 4.
-Attain a "C" or above in all required athletic training classes - 5.
-Maintain current American Red Cross Certification in First Aid and Professional Rescuer or equivalent as allowed by the BOC - 6.
-Show proof of Professional liability/malpractice insurance
+- 1. Maintain 2.0 grade point average (required by Catawba College to graduate); - 2.
+Satisfactory completion of competencies and profiencies through the lab sections of the athletic training classes and clinical classes; - 3.
+Satisfactory evaluations of performance in the practical setting by ACI's and/or off-campus rotation ACI's at regular end of the semester intervals and/or regular season end; - 4.
+Attain a "C" or above in all required athletic training classes; - 5.
+Maintain current American Red Cross Certification in First Aid and Professional Rescuer or equivalent as allowed by the BOC; - 6.
+Show proof of Professional liability/malpractice insurance.

-Students falling below a cumulative GPA of 2.0 will be placed in mandatory study hall (6 hours) and will have their practicum hours decreased.
-Lack of improvement will result in a one semester probationary status (mandatory study hall and the practicum hours decreased).
+Students falling below a cumulative GPA of 2.0 will be placed on probation.
 Students must increase their GPA above a 2.0 after one semester in order to remain in the program.
 Failure to meet the 2.0 GPA requirement after one semester will lead to dismissal from the program.
 In certain circumstances, students who have been dismissed may reapply to the Athletic Training Program.
-The Program Director and Athletic Training staff has final say in this matter.
+The Director of Athletic Training and Athletic Training staff has final say in this matter.